Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: HAMILTONIAN MODEL

-The parameter $g$ takes values from $0$ to $20$ eV \cite{Vozmediano2010,Suzuura2002}, $a_{cc}=1{.}42$ \r{A} is the interatomic distance for undeformed graphene lattice, the dimensionless coefficient $\beta \approx 3{.}0$ measures the effect of the deformation on the hopping parameter.
-The coefficient $g$ refers to flexural changes in the membrane while the term ${\hbar \beta }/{2a_{cc}}$ refers to changes in bond length, as we know it requires more energy to make bond length changes to a rearrangement in the positions of the atoms on the membrane \cite{Suzuura2002}.
-Therefore depending on how ``{}strong"{} the deformations are we can vary the value of $g$ within a range of energies, while the factor ${\hbar \beta}/{2a_{cc}}$ remains approximately constant (within the validity range of our model).
+The parameter $a_{cc}=1{.}42$ \r{A} is the interatomic distance for undeformed graphene lattice and the dimensionless coefficient $\beta \approx 3{.}0$ measures the effect of the deformation on the hopping parameter. {The coupling $g$ was thought first to be around\cite{Vozmediano2010} $20$ eV , however, this turned out to be a bare estimation as charge screening leads to a much lower renormalized value \cite{katsnelson_2020} $g \approx 4$ eV.} The coefficient $g$ refers to flexural changes in the membrane while the term ${\hbar \beta }/{2a_{cc}}$ refers to changes in bond length, as we know it requires more energy to make bond length changes to a rearrangement in the positions of the atoms on the membrane \cite{Suzuura2002}.{ Therefore, depending on the deformation, the value of $g$ is within a range of energies while the factor ${v_F\hbar \beta}/{2a_{cc}}\approx{6.932}$ eV remains approximately constant (within the validity range of our model).}

 In general, we can consider a displacement outside the plane $h=h(\boldsymbol{r},t)$, and a displacement inside the plane $\boldsymbol{u}=\boldsymbol{u}(\boldsymbol{r},t)$.
 The stress tensor $\varepsilon_{\mu \nu}$ is given by